rizzini/my_personal_bash_scripts/README.md

 - When switching modes, the brightness value from the previous tool, whether xrandr or ddcutil, was being carried over, which shouldn't happen.
 Both tools have their own independent brightness systems.
 (21/05/2025)
 - Added the option to turn off monitor on both xrandr and ddcutil interfaces.
 (22/05/2025)
 - Some coding improvement for redeability and maintainability .(22/05/2025)
+- Removed the feature where the YAD interface closes automatically after a short period.
+This is not a good idea on slow systems, as YAD can take some time to load, and this feature could result in no interface being shown at all.
 ---